ryanauscoll/kuiper/README.md

 # Kuiper
-A modern dark theme for Visual Studio Code.
+A modern dark theme for Visual Studio Code modeled after the "Dark Space" extension by Dead Revolver

 ## 🚀 Installation